sourabhGavade/nagpur-marina/Readme.md

 experience:

 - `socket-server` — central Socket.IO coordinator and sequence runtime
-- `tablet-nextjs` — tablet controls for Areas, Zones, and Sub-zones
+- `tablet-nextjs` — tablet controls for Areas, Zones, and Lighting
 - `tv-nextjs` — synchronized full-screen video display
-- Raspberry Pi hardware agent — implemented separately against `RASPBERRY_PI_INTEGRATION.md`
+- Raspberry Pi hardware agents — implemented separately against `docs/RASPBERRY_PI_INTEGRATION.md`

 The server starts video and hardware transitions at the same future timestamp.
 Area sequences preload the next video, crossfade between videos, and continue until paused, stopped, overridden, or interrupted by a fail-safe.

+Exactly **two** hardware clients are required: `raspberry-pi-1` (Main Model) and `raspberry-pi-2` (Clubhouse).
+Combined hardware status is online only when both are connected and ready.

 ## Requirements